Frequently Asked Questions

 How do I make payment?

 Payment is required on the day.
 We do not accept cash so please pay with a bank card.
-Bring the debit card linked to your Medicare account in order to receive rebates directly.
+Bring the debit card linked to your Medicare account as sometimes we can facilitate immediate rebates.

 What is the Medicare safety net?